GCOM7140/group-project/README.md

 Your proposal should outline your plan for this group project and describe in
 detail:

-1. The topic you plan to focus on and the process you engaged in to find it.
+1. The topic that you plan to focus on and the process you engaged in to find it.
-2. The data (i.e., datasets, rows, and columns) you to plan to analyze.
+2. The data (i.e., datasets, rows, and columns) that you plan to analyze.
-3. The visualizations and models you plan to create and estimate in order to turn the data you plan to analyze into market intelligence.
+3. The visualizations and models that you plan to create and estimate in order to turn the data you plan to analyze into market intelligence.
-4. The processes and procedures you have developed as a group to ensure that your work is [collaborative, accurate, and reproducible][Parker 2017].
+4. The processes and procedures that you have developed as a group to ensure that your work is [collaborative, accurate, and reproducible][Parker 2017].

 There is no one "right" way to organize this proposal; however, you should make sure to outline what you plan to do&mdash;over the four weeks between the date this proposal is due and the date you present to Mike and Sarah&mdash;very carefully.
-I want to see evidence of you thinking critically, and in a divergent manner, about TJL's business.
+I want to see evidence that you have thought critically, and in a divergent manner, about TJL's business.
 What should TJL's top research priority be, and why?
 What makes this topic significant, actionable, and interesting?
-These are but two of the questions your proposal should address to touch on the first point above.
+These are but two of the questions that your proposal should address to touch on the first point above.
+The topic you plan to focus on should excite you, and this section of the proposal is your opportunity to show that excitement.

-Regarding the second point, show me that you have more than a surface-level understanding of the [juicelaundry point-of-sale data][juicelaundry] and the [Google Trends data][Google Trends], both of which you are being trained to analyze.
+Regarding the second point, I want to see that you have more than a surface-level understanding of the [juicelaundry point-of-sale data][juicelaundry] and the [Google Trends data][Google Trends], both of which you are being trained to analyze.
 At a minimum, you should highlight some `filter()` and `mutate()` statements that will get these datasets into the forms you need them in.
 In a best-case scenario, you will not only advance a detailed proposal about how you plan to utilize these datasets fully, but also propose to supplement the scope of your analyses with additional secondary datasets (think weather data, for example).
-It will also be outstanding if you propose to reach data-informed decisions about your chosen topic by way of creating new-to-the-world tidy datasets.
-You could supplement the `menu_item` and `sku` datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so will aid your decision making.
+It will also be exemplary if you propose to reach data-informed decisions about your chosen topic by way of creating new-to-the-world tidy datasets.
+You could supplement the `menu_item` and `sku` datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so would aid your decision making.

-For the third point, questions I want to see you address include: how do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?
-For the fourth, be specific about the systems your group has agreed to put in place to increase the chances that you will develop analyses for this project in a [collaborative, accurate, and reproducible][[Parker 2017]] manner.
+For the third point, questions I want to see you convey answers to include: how do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?
+For the fourth, be specific about the systems that your group has agreed to implement to increase the chances that you will develop analyses for this project in a [collaborative, accurate, and reproducible][[Parker 2017]] manner.

 On April 1, I will meet with each team for 30 minutes between the times of 11:00 am and 2:30 pm in RRH 203.
-The purpose of these meetings will be to discuss your progress and help you create some momentum going into the final month.
+The purpose of these meetings will be to discuss your progress and help you create significant momentum going into the final month of the semester.

 ## Report Guidelines